jup-ag/space-station/docs/4-dca/1-integration.md

 This page will serve as a general guide on integrating DCA whether you are building a bot for yourself or to integrate with existing (d)apps regardless of programming language used.
 If you are trying to build a DCA bot in Typescript / Javascript, look at [DCA SDK](/docs/dca/dca-sdk)

+You can learn more about the mechanics of Jupiter's DCA here: [How DCA Works](/guides/dca/how-dca-work)

 ## Address
 DCA Program (mainnet-beta): `DCA265Vj8a9CEuX1eb1LWRnDT7uK6q1xMipnNyatn23M`